Jasaan: History

 Jasaan is believed to have been already a municipality during the establishment of the Immaculate Conception Parish in 1840.
 The old church bells (four of them, excluding the one now at the San Agustin Cathedral at Cagayan de Oro) of the Immaculate Conception Church of Jasaan bore these inscriptions around its outer rim: "Para El Pueblo de Jasaan 1860" [more or less], which suggests that the Spanish government had recognized Jasaan as a town.

 With the coming of the Americans at the turn of the 20th century, the national government in 1903 downgraded the political status of Jasaan from that of a municipality to a barrio (a Spanish subdivision of a municipio) and made it a part of the Municipality of Balingasag.
 The Philippine Commission of 1903, Act No. 960, combined some municipalities in 1903 because the civil government had no control of these municipalities.
 They could not be defended by the Philippine constabulary or the scouts, nor could they be governed by the pro-American inhabitants.
 The Jasaanons called for the restoration of their municipio into a municipality.
 Eventually, on August 18, 1948, by virtue of Executive Order No. 165, issued by President Elpidio Quirino, Jasaan regained its municipal status.
 On November 10 in the same year, Jasaan was inaugurated as a municipality, and a set of appointed municipal officials assumed office (from the website of Jasaan Local Government).

-The early 1970s saw the installation of electric power lines and a road widening program.
-Ubos had some remnant of Hispanic-style houses along its main street, but these were razed by fire in the early 1980s.
+In the early 1970s, electric power lines were installed and a road-widening program was undertaken in the area.
+Ubos once featured remnants of Hispanic-style houses along its main street, but these were destroyed by fire in the early 1980s.